 The geology underlying the spoil heap is classed as alluvium, which is usually soft to firm, unconsolidated, compressible silty clay with layers of sand and gravel deposited on river terraces and lacial lake sands from the Devensian Hemingbrough Glaciolacustrine Formation.
 Local thickness of these deposits varies between 5 and 10 m.
 These deposits rest on bedrock of the early Triassic Chester Formation (formerly known as the Nottingham Castle Sandstone Formation).

 Current land use includes large areas of artificial ground in the form of colliery spoil.
 The sequence of Ordnance Survey (OS) historical maps (1854, 1893, 1907, 1933, 1948 and present land use) shows that previous land use was dominated by agriculture before the 1930s.
 The historical OS maps also provide a further indication of the nature of the alluvial deposits.

 The 1933 OS map shows an increase in industrial activity, including the construction of extensive railway sidings.

 The existence of land drains and borrow pits near a tile kiln just south of the site suggest locally high clay contents in these alluvial deposits.

 The white arrow indicates the main direction of movement of the landslide.
-The position of the railway line is at the toe of the landslide — the exit point of the main shear surface is right in the centre of the railway line (white dashed line), explaining the uplift of the railway line.
-Continuing movement of the landslide has caused further displacement of the track.
+The position of the railway line is at the ‘toe’ of the landslide (white dashed line) — the exit point of the main shear surface is right in the centre of the railway, explaining its uplift.
+Continuing movement of the landslide caused further displacement of the track.

 New ‘slope failure’ category

+BGS has added a ‘Slope failure’ category to its landslide type in the National Landslide Database.
 This allows us to capture the recent increase in landslides occurring on artificial ground, something that is clearly of interest to the public and infrastructure asset managers.